lazywhite/sa/virtualization/vagrant/command.md

-#<center>Vagrant</center>

 ##Introduction
-The command line utility for managing the lifecycle of virtual machines
+A command line utility for managing the lifecycle of virtual machines

 ##Provider
 1. virtualbox `default`
 2. vmware